 7. Fall deeply in love and be fickle – to innovate, to introduce something new, you have to fall in love to have the passion to keep going to overcome barriers when things get difficult (because things will get difficult).
 You also have to be fickle and prepared to fail fast and drop your idea if it doesn’t work.

 8. Move fast and slow – turn your ideas into reality as quickly as you can.
 Don’t wait for perfect and a big launch, involve your stakeholders and your customers as early as possible which can sometimes slow down progress but the insight you gain will be worth the reduction of speed.

 9. Smile, (even if inside you are crying) and be respected for making good decisions and getting the job done rather than being known for being ‘nice’.

 10. It’s OK to cry, to be vulnerable and for the idea not to work.
 The important thing is to share why not and what next so that everyone involved can learn.

 11. Focus on why making change happen is important and lead by example.
 Help to shift the organisational culture to help people have the courage to try, followed by the tenacity to learn from failure and give it another go.

-Those soft skills that are rarely taught, they are skills that you learn by trial and error, and that are hard to articulate on a job application.
+Those secret innovation skills are often called soft skills.
+They are rarely taught, they are skills that you learn by trial and error, and that are hard to articulate on a job application.
 These are the skills that make you a successful innovator.
 At Lucidity we run training, provide coaching and consultancy on the ‘soft’ skills you and your organisation require to succeed at innovation.
 If you’d like some help perfecting them then get in touch at email@example.com.